Skip to content

 The bottom of the window holds the Control Bar.
 This panel contains the server connection status, aerodrome selected and ATIS code among other elements.

-The PDC button opens the default vatSys PDC editor.
+PDC Opens the default vatSys PDF editor

 Note